Home

 • Do not heat heat the glycerin mixture in an aluminum pot as the methanol will corrode it!

-• The methanol should be removed only after the glycerin has been separated off, otherwise it could cause a reverse reaction – returning your biodiesel to *gasp* GLYCERIDES!
+• The methanol should be removed only after the glycerin has been separated from the biodiesel, otherwise it could cause a reverse reaction.

 • If you intend to separate the glycerin into its different components, that should be done before the methanol is removed.
 (Some reactions rely on the methanol in order to take place.)